 Do you have a dog, child or a bike, or all three and want to take them on the train?
 Well there is a ticket for that!
 You don’t have to leave little fluffy, your 3 screaming children or your beloved Dutch Granny Bike at home.

 So maybe you want a change of scenery from the Netherlands and are looking for somewhere new to explore for the day (how dare you).
-The good news is, if you have an advantage card (the card I mentioned at 1.), you can get to the border of Germany and Belgium and beyond.
-Once you cross the border you are eligible for 25% off a cross-border international train.
-This is only if you purchase a RailPlus card which is only €15 per year (and free for you over 60s).
+The good news is, if you have an advantage card (the card we mentioned earlier), you can get to the border of Germany and Belgium and beyond.
+Once you cross the border you are eligible for 25% off a cross-border train.
+This is only if you purchase a RailPlus card which is only €15 per year (and free for you over the 60s).
 This is valid in the following countries:

-Austria, Belgium, Bulgaria, the Czech Republic, Denmark, Finland, France (for under 26 or over 60), Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Macedonia, the Netherlands, Norway (for under 26 or over 60), Poland, Romania, Serbia, Slovakia, Slovenia, Spain (for under 26 or over 60), Sweden (for under 26 or over 60) Switzerland and Ukraine.
+Austria, Belgium, Bulgaria, the Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Macedonia, Norway, Poland, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, and Ukraine.

 Wow, that’s a hefty list.
-Not like it really matters too much anyway, you won’t be needing to leave us. 😉
+If you need to leave the Netherlands that is. 😉

-Admittedly, NS deals are not as good as other deals (they aren’t going to sell you a dirt cheap deal for nothing are they).
-HOWEVER, from time to time NS do advertise some good deals on their site.
+Admittedly, NS deals aren’t as good as some of the other deals out.
+However, from time to time NS do advertise some good deals on their site.
 These are mainly city deals to other countries (it’s almost as if they want you to leave).